Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization: Conclusions

+which enables gradient-based optimization.
+To focus on top-tier stocks, we optimize ApproxNDCG@$k$.
+However, the number of high-momentum stocks varies across trading days, and using a fixed $k$ may exclude stocks with identical momentum levels, leading to truncation effects~\cite{wang2013theoretical}.
+To address this issue, we adaptively determine $k$ using a lower-bound threshold $\tau$:

-$|G_{j}|$ is the total number of data points in momentum level $j$, which is started from the highest level \textit{4} in Section~\ref{sec:mtm}.
-Starting from the group with the highest momentum level, we iteratively include stock groups until the $k$ meets or exceeds the threshold.
-This way, we control $k$ within a reasonable range while ensuring stocks of the same momentum level will not be split by \textit{k}.
-In practice, we use an iterative algorithm since we only have five different levels in total.
+where $k$ is the minimal integer satisfying $k \geq \tau$, and $|G_j|$ denotes the number of stocks in momentum level $j$, starting from the highest level defined in Section~\ref{sec:mtm}.
+Stock groups are iteratively included until the threshold is met, ensuring that stocks within the same momentum level are not split by the truncation.
+The resulting loss is defined as